micahcowan/bobbin/README.md

 A file's contents are mapped into RAM pretty much as one would expect: if a file is loaded into the start of RAM, at `$0000`, then all the locations in the file will correspond to the same loctions in RAM, *with the following exceptions*:

 - Anything past position `$FFFF` in the file will be mapped into Auxiliary RAM, wrapping around again at memory location `$0000` of auxiliary RAM.
 Thus, file position `$1000` corresponds to location `$1000` in the "main" RAM, while file position `$11000` corresponds to location `$1000` in the "auxiliary" RAM bank.
-Note that auxilliary RAM is not accessible within the emulation, if the selected machine type is original \]\[, or \]\[+.
+Note that auxiliary RAM is not accessible within the emulation, if the selected machine type is original \]\[, or \]\[+.
 - File locations `$C000` thru `$CFFF`, and `$1C000` thru `$1CFFF`, are *not* mapped into their corrsponding locations in addressable memory as described in the previous bullet point, since RAM is never mapped to those locations (they are reserved for slotted peripheral firmware).
-They are instead mapped to the "alternate" 4k RAM banks ("main RAM bank 1" and "auxilliary RAM bank 2", respectively), which are accessed at region `$D000` thru `$DFFF` (but *only* when appropriate soft switches have been activated).
+They are instead mapped to the "alternate" 4k RAM banks ("main RAM bank 1" and "auxiliary RAM bank 1", respectively), which are accessed at region `$D000` thru `$DFFF` (but *only* when appropriate soft switches have been activated).

-If the file's contents would exceed the end of even auxilliary memory (128k), **bobbin** will exit with an error.
+If the file's contents would exceed the end of even auxiliary memory (128k), **bobbin** will exit with an error.

 ##### --load-at, --load-loc  *arg*